ancient07/aws-ebs-csi-driver/docs/TEST.md

 - "should delete PV with reclaimPolicy "Delete""
 - "[env] should retain PV with reclaimPolicy "Retain""
 - "should create a deployment object, write and read to it, delete the pod and write and read to it again"
+- "should create a volume on demand and resize it"
 - "should allow for topology aware volume scheduling"
 - "[env] should allow for topology aware volume with specified zone in allowedTopologies"
 - "[env] should write and read to a pre-provisioned volume"
 - "[env] should use a pre-provisioned volume and mount it as readOnly in a pod"
 - "[env] should use a pre-provisioned volume and retain PV with reclaimPolicy "Retain""
 - "[env] should use a pre-provisioned volume and delete PV with reclaimPolicy "Delete""
-- "[env] should allow for topology aware volume with specified zone in allowedTopologies"
-- "should allow for topology aware volume scheduling"
 - "should create a volume on demand with provided mountOptions"